mrc-ide/individual/joss/paper.md

 In some cases, users would like processes to execute at specific time steps.
 Events provide that functionality.
 Events can be scheduled before or during model simulation, they can be pre-empted, and they can be targeted to a cohort of individuals.
-Users can attach listeners to these events to define the change to model dynamics once they are triggered.
+Users can attach listener functions to these events which may queue variable updates or schedule further events when triggered.
 Events are useful for modelling interventions like vaccinations, or delayed biological events like incubation periods.

 Like processes, listeners can be defined in R or C++. `individual` also provides